 Aurora Borealis is one of the most famous natural phenomena in the world and a great reason to visit Scandinavia in the winter.
 Even people who hate the cold won’t hesitate to travel to Norway in January, just to catch a glimpse of the spectacular dancing lights.

 The Aurora Borealis is a natural phenomenon that is a result of the sun’s solar storms or sunspots disturbing the Earth’s magnetosphere.
-When these disturbances from the sun are really strong, aurora activity is high, with bright lights that are often red in color.
+When these disturbances from the sun are really strong, solar activity is high, with bright lights that are often red in color.
 And when the disturbances are minimal, aurora activity is low and produces more faint green lights.

 The Northern Lights are just one type of polar light.
 Southern Lights (Aurora Australis) also exist in the Southern Hemisphere.
 So, if you just want to see some of the most spectacular colors in the sky, you can do so both in Norway and in New Zealand.
 Polar lights are actually a common occurrence in the places that are closer to the North and South Poles – the higher the latitude, the better the chance of seeing the phenomenon.

 That is not to say you can’t or will never see Auroras further towards the equator.
 Back in 2013, the Aurora was even visible where I live in Switzerland.
 It was a lot weaker and is rare, but it happens during significant solar storms.